Domantas Sabonis: Senior national team

 On July 29, 2015, Sabonis debuted for the Lithuania men's national team in a game against Australia, scoring 4 points and grabbing 7 rebounds.
 Sabonis was the youngest player ever to play for the national team, beating Jonas Valančiūnas by a matter of days.
 Sabonis averaged 6 points and 5.9 rebounds during the preparation games phase, and was the team's second best rebounder after Valančiūnas.
 Sabonis played for Lithuania at EuroBasket 2015, winning a silver medal in his debut year.
 He also was a member of the Lithuanian Olympic national team during the 2016 Summer Olympics, where he averaged 5.5 points and 4.5 rebounds.

+Personal life

+Sabonis married Shashana Rosen on August 15, 2021, in Saint-Jean-Cap-Ferrat, France; the wedding was officiated by a rabbi.
+They have three children: a son named Tiger, born on March 11, 2022, a daughter named Eleven Rose, born July 11, 2023, and a son named Tauras Levi, born in June, 2025.
+The family keeps Shabbat and eats only kosher food.
+In April 2023, his wife announced that Sabonis was in the process of converting to Judaism.
+Sabonis and his wife launched a wine brand in November 2024, dubbed Ones by Sabonis.